robotman.com.au

 Bee Bots and Blue Bots

 Beebots are very popular in Australian schools.
 They really only suit kids up to grade 2, but I guess it depends on how creative you are with the tasks you set.
 A bluebot can do everything a beebot can, but can be remotely controlled via a phone or tablet.
-I really don't think bluebots are worth the investment considering they cost about the same as an entire Lego Boost kit ($AU200).
-Bulk orders are for beebots are the way to go, and I recommend Modern Teaching Aides,
+I really don't think bluebots are worth the investment considering they cost about $AU200.
+Bulk orders are for beebots are the way to go, and I recommend https://www.edresources.com.au/bee-bot/

 Make sure you get the ones with built in rechargeable batteries, or you'll be buying lots of AA batteries!